fetchai/agents-aea/docs/index.md

 By operating as a platform for start ups, we envisage the AEA framework to be in a continuous growth pattern.

-With start up grants, similar to those Ethereum offers, we will kickstart solutions while testing product-problem fit and identifying our user base.
+With start up grants, similar to those Ethereum offers, we will kick start solutions while testing product-problem fit and identifying our user base.

 Both successes and failures allow us to conceive new hypotheses and so offer enhanced business opportunities.